From Frozen Ponds

 Using a similar approach to the artwork in the adjacent Aquatics Centre, From Frozen Ponds is a collage-like mural filling an entire wall of the arena.
 Focusing on the ice activities of today and days gone by, its central image features a twirling, smiling female hockey player spiralling down a staircase wall.

 The historical images chosen by Williams evoke professional competition, and, in the artist’s words, the “spirit, history and exhilaration of the game.”
 Images culled from BC Archives and the City of Vancouver Archives depict Lower Mainland residents skating on frozen Lost Lagoon, and a team portrait of the Vancouver Millionaires, one of the first, and most famous, professional hockey teams.
+Images of women playing hockey emphasize the long, rich tradition of a sport often overshadowed by the male-dominated NHL.
+In fact, the game is now the fastest growing female sport in the country.

 Also included are images of historically significant players like Frank “Cyclone” Taylor, who led the Millionaires to their first Stanley Cup victory, and photographs of other competitive ice sports, including curling and figure skating.
 The work captures the Lower Mainland’s enduring love of ice sports.